Beginning of stability theory for Polish Spaces: Introduction

-\begin{conjecture} We have a dychotomy, i.e. either the model is similar to categorical theories, or there are ``many complicated models". \end{conjecture}
+\begin{conjecture} We have a dichotomy for ``reasonable definable model" (e.g. Polish or Suslin ones), i.e. either the model is similar to categorical theories, or there are ``many complicated models" under the present interpretation. \end{conjecture}

-So in particular we expect the natural variant of central notions defined below (like categoricity) will be equivalent; in particular we expect that it will be enough to consider the forcing notions of adding Cohen reals.
-Naturally those questions call for the use of descriptive set theory on the one hand and model theory on the other hand; in particular to using definability in both senses and using $\bbL_{\aleph_1,\aleph_0}(\bold Q)$.
+So in particular we expect the natural variants of central notions defined below (like categoricity) will be equivalent; in particular we expect that it will be enough to consider the forcing notions of adding Cohen reals.
+Naturally those questions call for the use of descriptive set theory on the one hand and model theory on the other hand; in particular to using definability in both senses and using $\bbL_{\aleph_1,\aleph_0}(\mathbf Q)$.

 Presently, i.e. here there is no serious use of either; the questions are naturally inspired by model theory.
-It would be natural to consider questions inspired by the investigation of such specific structures; to some extent considering the freeness of a definable Abelian group fall under this.
+It would be natural to consider questions inspired by the investigation of such specific structures; to some extent considering the freeness of a definable Abelian group falls under this.

-A priori, trying to connect different direction in mathematics is tempting, but it may well lack non-trivial results.
-We suggest that the result on the existence of indiscernibility, \ref{7.18}, give serious evidence that this is not the case, (but not \ref{7.4}, see \ref{7.4y}(1) because of \ref{d2}.
+A priori, trying to connect different directions in mathematics is tempting, but it may well lack non-trivial results.
+We suggest that the result on the existence of indiscernibility, \ref{7.18}, give serious evidence that this is not the case here; note that even the weaker \ref{7.4} gives more than set theory, i.e. Erd\"os-Rado theorem.
+That is, the question is: is there a non-trivial theory in this direction?
+While the present work does not achieve a real theory of this kind, we believe that it gives an existence proof.

+Let us elaborate suggestions for the definition of ``categorical" and for ``definable".
+Recall that it is well known that: a Polish structure is an $F_\sigma$-one which is a Borel one; a Borel (set or structure) is a $\Sigma^1_1$-one, a $\Sigma^1_1$-set/structure is a $\Sigma^1_2$-one and a $\Sigma^1_2$-set/structure is a $\aleph_1$-Suslin one, see e.g. \cite{J}.